YehudaShapira/xv6-explained/xv6 Code Explained.md

 Called by lots of different functions.

 Sets up kernel virtual pages.
+**Returns** page table address if successful, 0 if not.

 **1742**: create outer `pgdir` page table